SteeltoeOSS/Steeltoe/src/Steeltoe.CloudFoundry.Connector.Rabbit/README.md

     ....
 ```

-## Add RabbitConnector or a DbContext
+## Add RabbitConnection
-The next step is to add RabbitConnector or DbContext's to your ServiceCollection depending on your needs.
+The next step is to add RabbitConnector to your ServiceCollection.
 You do this in `ConfigureServices(..)` method of the startup class:
 ```
 #using Steeltoe.CloudFoundry.Connector.Rabbit;